-Check the Library Reference (in The Python Library Reference) to see if there's a relevant standard library module.
+Check the Library Reference to see if there's a relevant standard library module.
 (Eventually you'll learn what's in the standard library and will able to skip this step.)

 For third-party packages, search the Python Package Index or try Google or another Web search engine.
 Searching for "Python" plus a keyword or two for your topic of interest will usually find something helpful.